-If you have a barbecue planned or just want to add a touch of color or extra flavor to boiled or roasted meat and fish, I recommend the sweet and sour red cabbage, a side dish very simple to prepare but so delicious in taste.
-The sweet and sour red cabbage is a recipe that contains no gluten or lactose; moreover, it pairs perfectly with cheeses, both fresh and aged, with which you can create delightful and scenic appetizers.
+If you have a barbecue planned or simply want to add a touch of color or flavor to boiled or roasted meat and fish, I recommend the sweet and sour red cabbage, a side dish very easy to prepare but so tasty.
+Sweet and sour red cabbage is a recipe that contains no gluten or lactose; moreover, it pairs very well with cheeses, both fresh and aged, with which you can create delicious and scenic appetizers.

 Recipes with red cabbage